noiseprotocol/noise_spec/noise.md

- 2. Parties must not send their static public key, or an ephemeral public key, more than once per handshake (i.e. including the pre-messages, there must be no more than one occurrence of "e", and one occurrence of "s", in the messages sent by any party).
+ 2. Parties must not send their static public key, or an ephemeral public key, more than once per handshake (i.e. including the pre-messages, there must be no more than one occurrence of `"e"`, and one occurrence of `"s"`, in the messages sent by any party).

  3. After performing a DH between a remote public key and any local private key